vmsmith/CookBook/steak_reverse_seared.md

 #### Ingredients

-•	One behemothly thick steak (bone in ribeye works great!).
-It's going to need to be at least 1" thick if not more.
-The thicker, the better
+•	One thick (minimum 1") steak; bone in ribeye works great
 •	Salt & pepper to taste

 #### Preparation